brendenwest/it122/README.md

 Class Structure and Topics
 ####
-Course instruction will be virtual hybrid with a Zoom session at scheduled class times to review new material, answer questions, and resolve any issues with completing the homework.
+**Course instruction will be virtual hybrid with a Zoom session at scheduled class times to review new material, answer questions, and resolve any issues with completing the homework.

-Throughout the week, students can reach out to me directly in the SCC tutoring Slack team with questions.
+Throughout the week students can reach out to me directly in the SCC tutoring Slack team with questions.

 Each week, we'll cover a new topic, building on the previous week's work.
-We will cover the following topics, although the order and precise list is subject to revision:
+We will cover the following topics, although the order and precise list is subject to revision:**

-- Node.js overview - core modules, http requests, callbacks, package management
+- Node.js overview
-- Advanced JS concepts - ES6, higher-order functions, asynchronous operations
+- Advanced JS concepts
-- Express web applications - routes, views, and static files
+- Express web applications
 - Templating with EJS
 - REST APIs & JSON
 - Data storage & retrieval with MongoDB
 - React single-page-application (SPA) development
 - Unit testing
+- Application packaging
-- TypeScript & package bundling
+- TypeScript

 Each Monday, you'll be given an assignment to exercise that week's topic.
 Assignments are due by the end-of-day Sunday of that week.
 Eact assignment will build on previous ones toward a completed final project.